 With EcoFlow’s flexible solar panels, there are two easy installation methods.
-One is to screw them directly onto the exterior of your motorhome using a drill or screwdriver.
+One is to screw them directly onto the exterior of your RV using a drill or screwdriver.
 The PV panels come with six pre-drilled holes — one in each corner and 2 in the middle on either side of the frame.

 One of the main advantages of flexible solar panels is their lightweight, low-profile build.
-If you’d rather not drill into your motorhome’s exterior, you can permanently affix them to your vehicle using silicone-based adhesives like SG20 or Fix8.
+If you’d rather not drill into your RV’s exterior, you can permanently affix them to your vehicle using silicone-based adhesives like SG20 or Fix8.
 Or a double-sided acrylic foam tape like 3M VHB Tape.
 This isn’t a viable option with heavier-weight, thicker rigid solar panels.

 2. Plan Your Solar Panel Layout